Experienced Attorneys Ready to Fight for You

-After Your Trial, Turn to The Law Offices of Marcia Payton
+After Your Trial, Turn to Riebling & Payton, PLLC

 If you were recently charged and convicted of a crime, you are at a critical point in your life.
 You may be spending time in jail or prison, or your wages may be garnished to pay back the victims of the crime.
 What you may not know is that you have the legal right to appeal your case and possibly get a new trial or overturn the conviction.

-Our Westchester County criminal defense attorney used to be a New York City prosecutor and will do everything in her power to help you with your post-conviction matter.
-Some of the aspects Marcia Payton can help with include:
+Our Westchester County criminal defense attorneys will do everything in their power to help you with your post-conviction matter.
+Some of the aspects our firm can help with include:

 - Reviewing the case for legal errors including mishandling of evidence or tainted juries.